Ishikachowdhury/iemhacks_-Script-Starters-/README.md

    -Inputting pictures and styles:
      [] The pictures were being inserted in the source file and we faced a problem which was taken care of by our capable members.

-     -Preparing style and script:
-     [] We are currently working on two files style.css and script.js to make the website a whole.
-The future updates will be updated on time.